shihab97820/base-learning/README.md

-## Day 28 – Learning About Lending and Borrowing on Base 🏦
+## Day 29 – Understanding Blockchain Oracles 🔮

-Today's learning focused on decentralized lending and borrowing within the Base ecosystem.
+Today's learning focused on blockchain oracles and their importance in the Base ecosystem.

-I learned that DeFi lending protocols allow users to supply digital assets to earn yield or borrow assets by providing collateral, all without relying on traditional financial institutions.
-Smart contracts automate the entire process, ensuring that transactions are transparent, efficient, and permissionless.
-Base's low fees and fast transaction speeds make these financial services more accessible to a wider range of users.
+I learned that smart contracts cannot directly access data from the outside world.
+Blockchain oracles solve this problem by securely delivering external information—such as asset prices, weather data, or sports results—to onchain applications.
+Many DeFi protocols, prediction markets, and decentralized applications rely on accurate oracle data to function effectively.

-Understanding decentralized lending and borrowing helped me see how blockchain technology is transforming financial services.
-By replacing intermediaries with transparent smart contracts, Base enables a more open, efficient, and inclusive financial ecosystem.
+Understanding oracles helped me realize that they play a vital role in connecting blockchain networks with real-world information.
+Without reliable oracles, many advanced Web3 applications wouldn't be possible.

-**#Base #BuildOnBase #DeFi #Lending #Borrowing #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #BlockchainOracles #SmartContracts #Ethereum #Web3 #100DaysOfBase**